-I?ve a habit of looking at how cheap or expensive stocks are in Singapore at the start of every month.
+I’ve a habit of looking at how cheap or expensive stocks are in Singapore at the start of every month.
 Taking a pulse of the market enables me to gain some perspective so that I can react and invest accordingly.
+Finding value One simple way to gauge the current state of the market would be to compare the Straits Times Index’s (SGX: ^STI) current price-to-earnings (PE) ratio with its long-term average figure.
+Data on the fundamentals of the SPDR STI ETF (SGX: ES3) will be useful for our purposes here since it is an exchange-traded fund which closely tracks the…

 I’ve a habit of looking at how cheap or expensive stocks are in Singapore at the start of every month.
 Taking a pulse of the market enables me to gain some perspective so that I can react and invest accordingly.